 I’m not just talking about the clothes you will wear, although that is a large part of it.
 I’m also talking about the vehicles needed, the things to throw in your pack, and the different components required to keep everything functioning properly.

 If you’re hunting in the backcountry of Idaho during the late season rifle hunts, you might want to make sure you have the boots to handle hiking a long ways on the units that require limited ATV access.
 Or if you’re hunting down in Arizona, you might want to make sure you have the proper optics to ensure you can spot deer from long distances away.

 Take into account all other things like rain gear, tents, backpacks, all the way down to the guns and ammunition you intend to use.
-Being on a hunt with insufficient or gear that will fail can turn a good hunt into a bad one extremely fast.
+Being on a hunt with insufficient or low quality gear that will fail can turn a good hunt into a bad one extremely fast.
 A quick chat with someone that’s been on the same hunt previously can help you prepare, as well as a quick research of the area.

 3- SKRE Gear to have on the hill

 Your clothing will also play a large and extremely pivotal role in what you take with you as well.
 For those early season trips, or hunting somewhere where the hunting will be in warmer weather, clothing like the SKRE Gear Kaibab 150 merino wool shirt will serve you well as a main outer layer.
 The merino wool helps wick moisture, stay cool, and still be wearing a durable piece of clothing.

 It’s also a good idea to bring along a vest, like Hardscrabble, or a light jacket like the Lost Peak [now updated to the Grid Lite Jacket], for the lower temperatures in the morning and evenings.
 That way you’re not left out in the cold, if it does get a little colder, without something to regulate your body temperature.